TRIQS/triqs/doc/reference/c++/arrays/concepts.rst

    * it has a cuboid domain (hence a rank).
    * it can be evaluated on any value of the indices in the domain

    * NB : It does not need to be stored in memory.
-A formal expression, e.g. model this concept.
+For example, a formal expression models this concept.

 * **Definition** ([...] denotes something optional).